GraphIP/docker-postgres/README.md

-## Custom Postgres Docker Image for GraphIP DB
+## Postgres Docker Image

+Unmodified Postgres with some useful plugins.
+Provides required extensions for use within our stack.

 # Supported tags